ekengni/my-portfolio/README.md

-This directory is lies my week-1 portfolio project
+This directory is my week-1 portfolio project

 By default it contains a barebones web app.
 To run a local server, execute this
 command: